52nd International Film Festival of India: Retrospective films section

-The retrospective section featured Hungarian filmmaker Béla Tarr, Russian filmmaker and stage director Andrei Konchalovsky and Dadasaheb Phalke Award winner Rajinikanth.
+The retrospective section featured Hungarian filmmaker Béla Tarr, Russian filmmaker and stage director Andrei Konchalovsky, and Dadasaheb Phalke Award winner Rajinikanth.

 Creative minds of the future

-75 creative minds selected in first round by a selection jury and in final round by a grand jury attended the 52nd International Film Festival.
+75 creative minds selected in the first round by a selection jury and in the final round by a grand jury attended the 52nd International Film Festival.
 These '75 Creative Minds of Tomorrow' in the age group of 35 years and below interacted with industry stalwarts and attended the masterclasses.